a2geek/scullion/README.md

 Beyond what is noted elsewhere, additional items:
 * Decide if the Golang model should be kept or switch to the JSON structrues as Cloud Foundry returns
-* What funcations are requried? date and time comparisons
 * Need to resolve logging mechanism
 * `panic` needs to be removed for robustness